Swetakhadka7/Expense_tracker/README.md

-✅ Part 1: Project Overview
-# Expense Tracker API
+# ✅ Expense Tracker API

 A secure RESTful API built with Django and Django REST Framework to track personal expenses and incomes.

 This project uses JWT-based authentication and supports multiple users — each user can view and manage only their own records, while a superuser can manage all.

-✅ Part 2: Tech Stack
+---

 ## 🚀 Tech Stack

 - **Backend**: Django 5, Django REST Framework
 - **Auth**: JWT (via `djangorestframework-simplejwt`)
 - **Database**: SQLite (development)
 - **Python Version**: 3.10
 - **Environment Management**: `.env`

-✅ Part 3: Features
+---

 ## 🔑 Features

 - User registration and login via JWT
 - Authenticated CRUD for expenses and income
 - Role-based access: superuser vs. regular user
 - Tax handling: flat and percentage
 - Secure secret handling using `.env` file
 - Pagination enabled on expense list
 - Admin branding customized to "Expense Tracker"

-✅ Part 4: Installation Instructions
+---

 ## ⚙️ Setup Instructions

 1. **Clone the repository**